 Furthermore, substantially all of our revenues for the years ended December 31, 2015, 2014 and 2013, respectively, were derived from contracts and grants other than the BARDA Contract.
-Our current revenue is primarily derived from one BARDA development contract scheduled to substantially conclude in February 2018.
+Our current revenue is primarily derived from contract work being performed for NIH under grants and one BARDA development contract scheduled to substantially conclude in February 2018.
 There can be no assurance that we will recognize the revenue from the BARDA Contract in the time periods we anticipate or at all, or that we will be able to secure future contracts or grants.
 Failure to recognize such revenue or secure such contracts or grants could have a material adverse effect on our results of operations.